-29.3 When you assign a CoS you must:

-a) give full details of the resident labour market test conducted, including:

-- the dates the job was advertised - where the job was advertised - any relevant reference numbers including the Universal Jobmatch, Job ID number, or in Northern Ireland the Jobcentre Online vacancy reference number, as detailed in the SMS guidance. www.ukba.homeoffice.gov.uk/sitecontent/documents/employersandsponsors/ pbsguidance/;or - b) say why the resident labour market test is not needed where applicable.
+- 29.3 When you assign a CoS you must: - a) give full details of the resident labour market test conducted, including: - the dates the job was advertised - where the job was advertised - any relevant reference numbers including the Universal Jobmatch, Job ID number, or in Northern Ireland the Jobcentre Online vacancy reference number, as detailed in the SMS guidance; or - b) say why the resident labour market test is not needed where applicable.

-Transitional arrangements for jobs advertised before 6 April 2013 a) already completed a resident labour market test under the rules in place before 6 April 2013, or b) now have job adverts running that were placed before 6 April 2013, you do not have to do any further advertising.
-For more information, please see resident labour market test Tier 2 (general) - advertising methods.
+Transitional arrangements for jobs advertised before 6 April 2013

-29.4 Before 6 April 2013, the resident labour market test only needed jobs to be advertised using one method from those listed in this guidance, plus advertising online through Jobcentres where mandatory.
-If you have:

-29.5 Any CoS assigned as a result of recruitment exercises conducted or job advertisements placed before 6 April 2013 will be considered under the resident labour market test rules in place before 6 April 2013.
-For example if you first advertised a PhD level job in February 2013 in a professional journal for 28 days and you now wish to appoint a Tier 2 migrant to the position, you do not have to do any further advertising.
+- 29.4 Before 6 April 2013, the resident labour market test only needed jobs to be advertised using one method from those listed in this guidance, plus advertising online through Jobcentres where mandatory. - 29.5 Any CoS assigned as a result of recruitment exercises conducted or job advertisements placed before 6 April 2013 will be considered under the resident labour market test rules in place at the time the job was advertised.
+This arrangement will only apply if there is an exemption which allows a CoS to be assigned more than 12 months after the job was first advertised.